Nigeria reopens main cities Lagos and Abuja as lockdowns phased out

 However, in a crucial difference to pre-lockdown life, most people on the streets of Lagos wore face masks.
 In the capital Abuja, in central Nigeria, many businesses were still closed.

-Experts have not reached a consensus on why Nigeria's case tally has been so low, though many point to a low testing rate.
-The country's center for disease control said only 17,566 samples have been tested in a country of 200 million people.
+But the number of confirmed cases has surged in recent days, roughly doubling from 1,273 on April 27.
+Experts have not reached a consensus on why Nigeria's case tally has been so relatively low, though many point to a low testing rate.
+The centre for disease control said only 17,566 samples have been tested in a country of 200 million people.

+The decision to begin a phased lifting of the lockdown despite the recent sharp rise in cases was criticised by some medical experts including the Nigerian Medical Association.
+The NMA president, Francis Faduyile, said on Friday the move was "very premature" and risked driving up the rate of infections, which he called a "frightening scenario".

 ALSO READ